abmist/s1ci/README.md

 ### Services

-There are three services that allow model data to be retrieved and passed on to controllers via dependency injection.
+There are three services that (*ProgrammeService*, *SpeakersService* and *PartnersService*) allow model data to be retrieved and passed on to controllers via dependency injection.

-* *ProgrammeService*
-* *SpeakersService*
-* *PartnersService*

 There have been used *Factory* methods and *$http* services to generate HTTP requests and return promise objects of data stored in *information.json* and *partners.json* –which will be employed in controllers.